artefactory/redis-team-THM/blog/content/01_mlops.md

-Title: Day 1 - The Redis Hackathon
+Title: The Redis Hackathon
 Date: 2022-10-15 01:15
 Modified: 2022-10-15 1:15
 Category: Redis and more
 Tags: mlops, hackathon
 Slug: mlops-methodology
 Authors: Michel Hua
-Summary: Day 1 - The Redis Hackathon
+Summary: The Redis Hackathon

-_This article is the first of a series of posts we will do during the [Redis Venture hackathon](https://hackathon.redisventures.com).
+_Day 1 - This article is the first of a series of posts we will do during the [Redis Venture hackathon](https://hackathon.redisventures.com).
 The goal is to keep a journal of our work._

 # What is MLOps?